utkusarioglu/sumer/README.md

 ### Cloning the project repos

 This project is structured as a metarepo.
 The repo you are currently viewing is the root, and acts as a container for all other components of the project.
 You can clone the rest of the code by running `git meta sync`.
-This requires python's [metarepo](https://pypi.org/project/metarepo/) library and [Terraform](https://www.terraform.io/) to be installed on the system.
+This requires python's [metarepo](https://pypi.org/project/metarepo/) library to be installed on the system.

 If you don't want to install the said library, you can instead go through `manifest.yml` to manually clone the repos that are relevant to you.
 Note that the repos need to be cloned to custom paths declared at `path` property of each entry.
 Otherwise, repos that rely on each other for their build operations will fail.

 ### Running the project in a local environment

-Once you clone the entire project, follow these steps:
+Provisioning of the local environment requires [Terraform](https://www.terraform.io/) to be available on the system.
+You can use terraform either by installing or as a docker container.
+Once that is done, follow these steps:
 1. Head to `infrastructure/local`.
-This dir houses the terraform code for local provisioning.
+This directory houses the terraform code for local provisioning.
 1. Run `scripts/replace-images.sh`.
-This will create docker images for repos that need a custom image.
+This will create docker images for some of the services.
-1. Run `terraform init` to initialize terraform.
+1. Run `terraform init` to initialize Terraform.
 1. Run `terraform apply`, check the output and type `yes` if you are content with what you see.
-1. In a while, the cluster should be running in 3 namespaces.
+1. In a while, the cluster should be running under namespaces `services`, `kafka`, and `observability`.
+1. Note that sometimes Terraform fails to provision some components.
+Rerunning `apply` should fix the issue.

 ## I just want to browse the code